Presidency of Jomo Kenyatta: Legacy

+Wrangles and fallouts

 President Jomo Kenyatta had a mixed legacy.
 Although he was sometimes lauded as a freedom fighter in league with the Mau Mau, post independence events would show otherwise.

+Mau Mau

 On 12 December 1964, President Kenyatta issued an amnesty to Mau Mau fighters to surrender to the government.
 Some Mau Mau members insisted that they should get land and be absorbed into the civil service and Kenya army.
 On 28 January 1965, the Kenyatta government sent the Kenya Army to Meru district, where Mau Mau fighters gathered under the leadership of Field Marshall Mwariama and Field Marshall Baimungi.
 These leaders and several Mau Mau fighters were killed.
 On 14 January 1965, the Minister for Defence Dr Njoroge Mungai was quoted in the Daily Nation saying: "They are now outlaws, who will be pursued and brought to punishment.
 They must be outlawed as well in the minds of all the people of Kenya."

+Human rights concerns

 President Kenyatta's mixed legacy was highlighted at the 10-year anniversary of Kenya's independence.
 An article published in The New York Times in December 1973 praised Kenyatta's leadership and Kenya for emerging as a model of pragmatism and conservatism.
 Kenya's GDP had increased at a rate of 6.6 per cent a year, higher than the population growth rate of more than 3 per cent.
 However, Amnesty International responded to this article by stating the cost of the stability in terms of human rights abuses.
 The opposition party started by Oginga Odinga – Kenya People's Union (KPU) – was banned in 1969 following the Kisumu massacre and KPU leaders were still in detention without trial in gross violation of the U.N.
 Declaration of Human Rights.
 The Kenya Students Union, Jehovah Witnesses and all opposition parties were outlawed.

+Assassinations

-The high-profile assassinations of Pio Gama Pinto and Josiah Mwangi Kariuki, which directly benefited Kenyatta and his ilk, also taint his record.
+The high-profile assassinations of Tom Mboya, Pio Gama Pinto and Josiah Mwangi Kariuki, which directly benefited Kenyatta and his ilk, also taint his record.

 Jomo Kenyatta did not change the colonial socio-political and economic order despite the post-independence hype and expectations.
 Excessive power was centered on the Kenyatta's person and this led to the replacement of European elites by an African elite allied to Kenyatta, mainly from his own tribe.
 Checks and balances to contain the Executive eroded considerably.
 These aspects of Kenyatta's presidency carried forward into the Moi era and continue to affect Kenya today.